Uniswap/org-v1/src/pages/docs/v2/03-advanced-topics/03-understanding-returns.md

 tags: pools, documentation
 ---

-# Introduction

-Uniswap incentivizes users to add liquidity to pools by rewarding providers with fees that are collected by the protocol.
-A 0.3% fee is taken on the input amount for all swaps.
+Uniswap incentivizes users to add liquidity to pools by rewarding providers with fees on trades.

-While, in the general sense, Uniswap market making is an interesting investment opportunity for retail investors, this doesn’t come without a catch.
 Market making, in general, is a complex activity which has the risk of losing money (compared to just **hodling**) in the case of big directional moves of the underlying asset price.

 # Risks

-To understand the risks associated with providing liquidity you can read [https://medium.com/@pintail/uniswap-a-good-deal-for-liquidity-providers-104c0b6816f2](https://medium.com/@pintail/uniswap-a-good-deal-for-liquidity-providers-104c0b6816f2) to get a super in depth look at how to conceptualize a liquidity position.
+To understand the risks associated with providing liquidity you can read [https://medium.com/@pintail/uniswap-a-good-deal-for-liquidity-providers-104c0b6816f2](https://medium.com/@pintail/uniswap-a-good-deal-for-liquidity-providers-104c0b6816f2) to get an in-depth look at how to conceptualize a liquidity position.

-The main takeaway is that LPS should aim to enter and exit their positions at the same rate to maximize profits from fees.
-They should also seek larger volume pools to offset any change in rates that diverge from where they entered the position.

 # Example from the article